phil dade

 Verified Member

-Bill, I'm surprised at you.
-You and some of the others are mistakenly conflating being rewarded by practicing a good break shot, with being rewarded by practicing to make a ball on the break.
-There is no way to practice making a ball on the break.
-So why should a player be "rewarded" in your way of thinking when he makes a BOB?
-Simply breaking the balls well should be its own reward because of the tough position in which one can put his opponent.Excellent points Phil, I agree with every thing you have just said.
+Excellent points Phil, I agree with every thing you have just said.
 There are players that realize that they can't compete and win against certain players and to give themselves a better chance to win they would have to develop skills in some area of the game that would give them an edge over their opponents, practicing breaking the balls to develop the perfect hit is one of those ways, why penalize a person for somkething that he's doing that is totally legal and tactical.
 Dr. Bill

-Bill, I'm surprised at you.
-You and some of the others are mistakenly conflating being rewarded by practicing a good break shot, with being rewarded by practicing to make a ball on the break.
+Bill, I'm surprised at you.:) You and some of the others are mistakenly conflating being rewarded by practicing a good break shot, with being rewarded by practicing to make a ball on the break.
 There is no way to practice making a ball on the break.
 So why should a player be "rewarded" in your way of thinking when he makes a BOB?
 Simply breaking the balls well should be its own reward because of the tough position in which one can put his opponent.

 The other thing that tickles me is that most of the participants in this thread have taken the view of the issue through the eyes of the breaker.
-It's as if his "rights" ought to be protected.
-What about the poor bastard who is sitting there watching a ball fall into his opponent's hole on the break, and realizes he might lose the game on the basis of pure, dumb luck?
+It's as if his "rights" ought to be protected.:D What about the poor bastard who is sitting there watching a ball fall into his opponent's hole on the break, and realizes he might lose the game on the basis of pure, dumb luck?:rolleyes:

 I'm no Jacobin, but shouldn't we once in awhile look after the little guy?:lol